England, Scotland, Wales,

 Shearer is the all-time leading top-scorer for the Premiership.
 In 1992, he joined Blackburn Rovers from Southampton in a record transfer.
 He won the Premiership for 1994-1995 season.
 In 1996, he joined his home town club, Newcastle United for a world record transfer fees.
 He was FWA Player of the Year in 1994, and PFA Player of the Year in 1995 and 1997.
 For England, he earned 63 caps.
 In 1996, he led England to the semi-final of Euro 1996 at home, himself winning the Golden boot award.

 Gary Lineker was one of England's best goal poachers.
 He scored 48 goals for England(second overall) and won the Golden Boot with 6 goals at Mexico 1986.
-He was PFA Players' Player of the Year in 1985–86 and FWA Footballer of the Year in 1985–86 and 1991–92.
+He also played in the 1990 World Cup Finals.
+He was the PFA Players' Player of the Year in 1985–86 and FWA Footballer of the Year in 1985–86 and 1991–92.
 In England, he played with Leicester Town, Everton and Tottenham Hotspurs.
+He also played for Barcelona FC in Spain.

 Tony Adams, Glen Hoddle, Chris Waddle, Colin Bell, Alan Shearer, David Platt, Trevor Brooking, Steve Coppell, Viv Anderson, Michael Owen, Terry Sheringham, Harry Kane, Dele Alli.